5_Ways_To_Support_Bees_Banner.webp

 We owe a lot to bees.
 Not only do we have them to thank for pollinating a huge proportion of the world’s food crops, but they are also essential to the survival of many other plants and wildlife in nearly every terrestrial ecosystem on Earth.1

-Yet despite their importance, bees are facing a crisis.
-Huge declines in bee numbers have been witnessed in Europe and the US and are now occurring in Asia, Central and South America and Africa.
+Yet, despite their importance, bees are facing a crisis.
+Huge declines in native bee numbers have been witnessed in Europe and the US and are now occurring in Asia, Central and South America and Africa.
 Many factors are believed to contribute to this decline – habitat loss, monoculture farming, drought, pesticides, air pollution, global warming, parasites – the list goes on.2 What’s become clear over recent years, however, is that humans are largely responsible for two of the leading causes: pesticides and habitat loss.
 While this is cause for concern, it may also light a path out of this mess: if we can provide enough natural, pesticide-free habitat for native bees, maybe we can reverse some of the tragic losses we’re seeing.
-So, whether you have a garden or a window ledge, roll up your sleeves: here are 5 simple ways we can give back to bees.
+So, whether you have a garden or a window ledge, roll up your sleeves: here are five simple ways we can give back to bees.

 1. Go native

 Bees are running out of food.
-Since the 1930s, England alone has seen the disappearance of 97% of its flower-rich meadows to make way for property and agricultural landscapes – removing a vital food source for native bees.3 It goes without saying then, that one of the best ways we can support local pollinators is by reintroducing native plant species to our gardens, balconies and window boxes.
+Since the 1930s, England alone has seen the disappearance of 97% of its flower-rich meadows to make way for property and agricultural landscapes – removing a vital food source for native bees.3 It goes without saying that one of the best ways we can support local pollinators is by reintroducing native plant species to our gardens, balconies and window boxes.

 While native plants are a sure way of supporting pollinators, don’t shy away from planting a few non-native varieties, too.
 Including a proportion of more exotic flowering species may provide flowers when native plants are no longer in bloom.
 A general rule of thumb: the more variety you plant, the greater biodiversity you will support.4,5